laboon/ebook/text/15_testing_basics.md

 ## Success Cases and Failure Cases

 When discussing test cases, there are two kinds of output that one would expect from a given test.
-First, there may be a __success case__; that is, the case returns an expected result given the input given to it.
+First, there may be a __success case__ (also called a __positive test case__; that is, the case returns an expected result given the input given to it.
 In general, tests following the happy path of what a user would normally do should be success cases.

-__Failure cases__ are cases in which we expect the system to "fail" for some reason, such as attempting to write to a read-only disk, getting the square root of a negative number (in systems that don't work with imaginary/complex numbers), or attempting to add an invalid username to a system.
+__Failure cases__ (also called __negative test cases__) are cases in which we expect the system to "fail" for some reason, such as attempting to write to a read-only disk, getting the square root of a negative number (in systems that don't work with imaginary/complex numbers), or attempting to add an invalid username to a system.
 In failure cases, instead of returning a correct result, the system will do... something else.
 What this "something else" is will vary from test to test, and with what kind of functionality is being tested.
 Some examples might be returning an error code or default value, throwing an exception, shutting the system down, or simply logging the error to a log file or `stderr`.

 ## Black / White / Grey Box Testing